The GOP believes they simply need to talk about issues that African Americans care about, not actually do anything about them

 Kentucky Senator Rand Paul came to Michigan today to be part of the opening of the Republican’s Detroit “African American Engagement Office”.
 No, seriously.

-Before the Republicans got their day started, Democrats had a press conference nearby where they pointed out the hypocrisy of having a man who was against the saving of the auto industry and who doesn’t support parts of the Civil Rights Act.
+Before the Republicans got their day started, Democrats had a press conference nearby where they pointed out the hypocrisy of having a man who was against the saving of the auto industry and who doesn’t support parts of the Civil Rights Act kicking off this effort in Detroit.
 MDP Chair Lon Johnson pointed out the stark differences in the “two different visions our parties have for the state of Michigan”.

 “To create a state where people want to stay and succeed,” he said, “We must invest in our people, our land, and our Great Lakes.
 Rand Paul was one who wanted to let GM fail.”